Financial-Times/document-store-api/README.md

 ## Healthchecks and GTG

 There are healthchecks for
-- connection to MongoDB
+- connection to DocumentDB
-- index state of MongoDB collections
+- index state of DocumentDB collections

 Only the connection healthcheck influences GTG responses.
 Whenever a change is detected in the connection state, the application may move between states in the following state chart.
 ![state chart](https://www.lucidchart.com/publicSegments/view/773931fc-d21d-44c2-a84f-b89d8508d930/image.jpeg)